 - Invest in a soil probe, a pitot tube, an oil-filled pressure gauge and a drill bit to check for nozzle wear.

 - Pressure drop from the pump to the first nozzle should not exceed 10%.

 - Pressure drop from the pump to the last nozzle should not exceed 20%.

 - Sprinkler systems are designed with a 50% overlap for efficient water distribution.

 - Every gallon of water pumped is reflected in energy costs.

 - Estimating Soil Moisture by Feel and Appearance, NRCS, USDA.
-This classic field aid to irrigation management is now on-line.
+This is a classic field aid to irrigation management.

 - AgriMet.
 Oregon Crop Water Use Charts.
 Pacific Northwest Region, Bureau of Reclamation.

-- For more information on irrigation scheduling methods and other water use issues, consult the Center of Irrigation Technology, CSU Fresno.
+- For more information on irrigation scheduling methods and other water use issues, consult the Center of Irrigation Technology, Fresno State University.